South Sudan

 - population

-Since April 2023, over 1.1 million people fleeing the conflict in Sudan have crossed into South Sudan, placing additional pressure on overstretched communities and humanitarian systems.
-The World Food Programme (WFP) has supported more than 620,000 of them with fortified biscuits, food or cash assistance, and nutrition support for mothers and young children.
+Since April 2023, millions of people fleeing the conflict in Sudan have crossed into South Sudan, placing additional pressure on overstretched communities and humanitarian systems.
+Nearly 300,000 people have been displaced across Jonglei alone, with many communities isolated and unable to access humanitarian assistance.

+The World Food Programme (WFP) has supported people with fortified biscuits, food or cash assistance, and nutrition support for mothers and young children.
 Food assistance remains essential to averting a humanitarian catastrophe.
 But it must also serve as a bridge to long-term recovery.
 WFP is working with local civil society and empowering communities – especially women and girls – to build resilience, support peacebuilding and foster self-reliance in the face of relentless adversity.

 What the World Food Programme is doing in South Sudan